-The Company registered a loss before taxation for the year ended 31st December 2018 of €1.45M compared to a profit before tax of €4.4M in the prior year.
-The Company's total comprehensive income for the year closing at €2K compared to €4.7M in 2017.
-The Company's results were materially impacted by the negative performance of the local and international markets coupled with a dividend of €1M received in 2017 from the Company's subsidiary which didn't materialise in the current year.
+The Company registered a loss before taxation for the year ended 31st December 2020 of €406,110 compared to a profit before tax of €1,996,487 in the prior year.
+The Company's total comprehensive income for the year is €555,852 compared to €2,302,944 registered in 2019.
+This is because the results were materially impacted by the negative performance of the local and international investment markets as well as changes in other technical provisions, net of reinsurance both of which were a result of the pandemic.
+The net assets of the Company have remained on the same lines as that of prior year, in the region of €29 million.

 Furthermore, the Company maintains a solid capital position.
-At the reference date, the Solvency Capital Requirement amounted to €15.5 million (2017: €15.3 million) and the eligible own funds available to cover this requirement amounted to €26.06 million (2017: €25.8 million).
-Hence, the ratio of eligible own funds to SCR at the reference date amounted to 168% (2017: 169%).
-The Company is expected to maintain a robust capital position which is highly resilient to stressed conditions.
+At the reference date, the Solvency Capital Requirement amounted to €15.6 million (2019: €15.8 million) and the eligible own funds available to cover this requirement amounted to €24.63 million (2019: €27.49 million).
+Hence, the ratio of eligible own funds to SCR at the reference date amounted to 158% (2019: 174%).